University Catalog

 ENGL 4375.
 TOPICS IN DIGITAL STUDIES.
 3 Hours.

 Advanced, theoretical work in digital studies in areas such as data analytics, social networking, videogame studies, or sound studies.
 May be repeated for credit when course content changes.
-Prerequisite: English majors must have earned a C or better in ENGL 3333 and ENGL 3350.
+Prerequisite: English majors must have earned a C or better in ENGL 3350 and in one literature survey course (ENGL 3340, ENGL 3341, ENGL 3351, ENGL 3352, ENGL 3361, or ENGL 3362).
 Non-majors must have earned a C or better in 3 hours of sophomore literature (ENGL 2303, ENGL 2309, ENGL 2319, ENGL 2329).

 ENGL 4376.
 DESIGNING TECHNICAL DOCUMENTS.
 3 Hours.